BenjaminG-Dreams/configure-ad4/README.md

 ![Screenshot 2025-01-31 214347](https://github.com/user-attachments/assets/d2ef564b-4609-4808-bd36-e42cef769152)

 <p>
-Now login  one of the 10,000 users and keep putting the incorrect password.
+Now login to  one of the 10,000 users and keep putting the incorrect password.
 </p>
 <br />